Strainy/react-native-http-server/README.md

 ```

-It's also a good idea to disable the server when your component is being unmounted.
+Finally, ensure that you disable the server when your component is being unmounted.

 ```js